-When Girl Scouts become aware a problem - rather than considering it to be negative or lacking, they view it as an opportunity for change.
-Scouts seek out inadequacies so they can improve circumstances, making the world a better place.
+When Girl Scouts become aware of an issue - rather than considering it to be negative or lacking, they view it as an opportunity for change.
+In fact, scouts tend to seek out problems so they can improve the circumstances, making the world a better place.

 Believing that intimidation may be a factor that played into the disproportion of male and female chess activists, Erin and Beatrice decided to set up an all-girls chess tournament for girls in grades K-12.
-They wanted to eliminate any potential obstacles that may deter girls from participating in their event, so they made it free of charge – hoping it would ignite a fire within girls, giving them the confidence needed to enroll in future co-ed tournaments.
+They wanted to eliminate any potential obstacles that may deter girls from partaking in their event, so they strategized and worked out all risk factors – hoping to make participation a no-brainer and ultimately ignite a fire within girls, giving them the confidence needed to enroll in future co-ed tournaments.

-Though the two girls dreamt of balancing out the game’s male;female ratio wide and far, they prepared themselves for a less-favorable outcome.
+Though the two girls dreamt of balancing out the game’s male to female ratio wide and far, they prepared themselves for a less-favorable outcome.
 After all, “Be Prepared” is the Girl Scout motto.
 “We figured we would barely have fifteen participants,” predicted Beatrice.

-To their surprise, nearly 60 girls participated in their all-girl, girl-led chess tournament, “Battle of the Queens,” at the West Richland Library on October 14, 2018.
-In fact, they ended up accumulating a waiting list people who were eager to be involved in the event.
+To their surprise, nearly 60 girls participated in their all-girl, girl-led chess tournament, “Battle of the Queens,” at the Mid Columbia Library in Pasco, WA on October 14, 2017.
+In fact, they ended up accumulating a waiting list of people who were eager to be involved in the event.

 Motivated to continue the movement, Erin and Beatrice have decided to hold another tournament next year - in a bigger location.